The red, yellow and white cables we connect to our

 yellow being video and the red and white, audio.

-Taking the yellow cable a step further, Component video breaks down the signal the RCA
+Component video breaks down the signal the RCA

 cables use for the one yellow wire for into three separate elements.
 The Y